Lifting Frobenius splittings through geometric vertex decomposition: Background and preliminaries

 \begin{defn} With $m \geq 0$, let $I$ be an ideal of $\kappa[x_1, \ldots, x_m]$.
 We say that $I$ is \newword{lex-compatibly geometrically vertex decomposable} if $I$ is unmixed and if \begin{enumerate} \item $I=(1)$ or $I = 0$ or $I$ is generated by a subset of $\{x_1, \ldots, x_m\}$, or \item $I$ admits a geometric vertex decomposition at $x_m$ and the contractions of $N(x_m,I)$ and $C(x_m,I)$ to the ring $\kappa[x_1, \ldots, x_{m-1}]$ are lex-compatibly geometrically vertex decomposable. \end{enumerate} \end{defn}

 If $<$ is the lexicographic order on $x_1<x_2<\cdots<x_m$, then $I$ is lex-compatibly geometrically vertex decomposable if and only if $\init_<(I)$ is vertex decomposable (in the pure sense) with decompositions taken in the order specified by $<$, working greatest to least.
 See \cite{KR21} for the definition and properties of geometrically vertex decomposable ideals, without the requirement of compatibility with one fixed ordering of the variables.
-If $I$ is geometrically vertex decomposable (whether or not the decomposition is determined by a lexicographic term order), then $I$ is radical.
+If $I$ is geometrically vertex decomposable (whether or not lex-compatibly), then $I$ is radical.
 If moreover $I$ is homogeneous, then $I$ is a Cohen--Macaulay ideal.